 Washington Football Media Department Introduces Broadcast Slate and Talent Roster Ahead of Season Opener

-NFL Network's Tiffany Blackmon joins Santana Moss, who returns to pregame coverage for the team; London Fletcher and Scott Jackson deliver postgame analysis
+Tiffany Blackmon, former NFL Network contributor, joins Santana Moss, who returns to pregame coverage for the team; London Fletcher and Scott Jackson deliver postgame analysis

 Sep 09, 2020, 13:30 ET

 LOUDOUN COUNTY, Va., Sept.
 9, 2020 /PRNewswire/ -- The Washington Football Team introduced its full slate of television and radio programming – along with associated talent – today ahead of the upcoming season opener on September 13th against the Philadelphia Eagles.
-Gamedays on The Team 980 AM / 95.9 FM, ESPN 630 AM and on Washington's website – washingtonfootball.com – will begin with "Washington Football Pregame Live," featuring NFL Network reporter, Tiffany Blackmon, and former Washington Pro Bowl wide receiver, Santana Moss.
+Gamedays on The TEAM 980 AM / 95.9 FM, ESPN 630 AM, 105.9 WMAL and on Washington's website – washingtonfootball.com – will begin with "Washington Football Pregame Live," featuring Tiffany Blackmon and former Washington Pro Bowl wide receiver, Santana Moss.
 Postgame analysis will be broken down by former linebacker and member of the team's "Ring of Fame," London Fletcher, and The Team 980 contributor, Scott Jackson, on "Washington Football Postgame Live" through the same channels.
 In August, the Washington Football Team announced the in-game radio team of Julie Donaldson, senior vice president of media and content, as host and former Washington defensive captain, DeAngelo Hall, as analyst, with longtime D.C.-area sportscaster, Bram Weinstein, delivering play-by-play.

 Gameday television broadcasts begin with Fox 5 DC's "Washington Football Team Gametime" each in-season Sunday at 7:30 a.m.
 NBC Sports Washington picks up the coverage with the hour-long "Washington Football Kickoff Live" at 10:00 a.m. – with encore presentations airing at 11:00 a.m. and at 12:00 Noon – chockfull of extensive news, features and commentary.
 "Washington Football Postgame Live" on NBC Sports Washington rounds out the TV gameday coverage with an additional hour of analysis and interviews.

-On Saturdays at 7:00 p.m. during the season, Donaldson and Washington's head coach bring the NBC 4 audience "The Ron Rivera Show" with a cast of guests, including offensive coordinator Scot Turner and defensive coordinator Jack Del Rio, each of whom will discuss the week's practices and the upcoming opponent their side of the team will line up against.
+On Saturdays at 7:00 p.m. during the season, Donaldson and Washington's head coach bring the NBC 4 audience "The Ron Rivera Show" with a cast of guests, including offensive coordinator Scott Turner and defensive coordinator Jack Del Rio, each of whom will discuss the week's practices and the upcoming opponent their side of the team will line up against.
 On NBC Sports Washington Mondays at 5:00 p.m. during the season, Julie will be joined by former team cornerback and fan favorite, Fred Smoot – along with a rotating third guest – for "Go Off, Washington!" – an interactive show and accompanying podcast that will give fans the chance to sound off on the latest developments about the team.
 Each weekday year-round at 5:30 p.m., "Washington Football Today with Julie Donaldson" will air on NBC Sports Washington, detailing happenings at the team facility and delivering access to the players, staff and members in the football community.
 With news and notes from the park and around the league, the show will also discuss what is trending on social media, the journey to the team's new name and identity and daily segments, ranging from Tailgate Tuesday to Casual Fridays, for which Julie will conduct a lifestyle interview with one of the players to discuss off-the-field interests.

 Julie Donaldson said, "We have been working diligently, but quickly, to bring the fanbase unique content that they won't only love, but that they'll learn early on, they can't afford to miss.
 I am so proud of the group I am working with behind the scenes and in front of the camera.
 With the expertise of both those who have played the game and those who have been digesting it from the sidelines and booths for years, we will have every aspect covered.
 From each down played on the field to the trends and personalities off the field, this team is ready for an exciting season."